Thermal Operations in general are not memoryless: Introduction

+More recently, related Markovian approaches to thermodynamic state transformations have been developed under the name of Markovian thermal processes.
+In particular, continuous thermomajorization gives necessary and sufficient conditions for population dynamics generated by Markovian master equations and shows that elementary thermalizations form a universal set of controls \cite{LostaglioKorzekwa2022_continuous_thermomajorization}.
+This was further used to optimize thermalization protocols in tasks such as cooling, work extraction and catalysis \cite{KorzekwaLostaglio2022_optimizing_thermalization}.

-Unlike in Thermal Operations where there is access to an arbitrary heat bath, with Coarse Operations it is only permissible to append a two level auxiliary system in thermal equilibrium.
+Unlike in Thermal Operations, where there is access to an arbitrary heat bath, with Coarse Operations, it is only permissible to append a two-level auxiliary system in thermal equilibrium.
 Moreover, contact with the reservoir is allowed in the form of partial thermalizations, and one can change the energy levels of the total system (consisting of the original system and the auxiliary one).
-Such operations are experimentally friendly, as the fine grained control is needed only for the system of interest and the auxiliary qubit system, while the contact with a large heat bath is Markovian and it does not require any fine grained control over heat bath degrees of freedom.
+Such operations are experimentally friendly, as the fine-grained control is needed only for the system of interest and the auxiliary qubit system, while the contact with a large heat bath is Markovian, and it does not require any fine-grained control over heat bath degrees of freedom.
 Therefore Coarse Operations are much more in the spirit of traditional thermodynamics.

-Since Coarse Operations allow for raising and lowering energy levels, putting work into a system is also an option, so that pretty much any transformation is possible.
+Since Coarse Operations allow for raising and lowering energy levels, putting work into a system is also an option so that pretty much any transformation is possible.
 It only needs to respect superselection rules (i.e., coherence cannot be created between different energies).
-One thus considers a subclass of Coarse Operations, denoted here by $\coww$, that does not use work, i.e., work can be borrowed, but at the end should be returned with arbitrary accuracy.
-Also, Coarse Operations are almost Markovian - the auxiliary qubit is the only memory here.
+One thus considers a subclass of Coarse Operations, denoted here by $\coww$, that does not use work, i.e., work can be borrowed, but in the end, should be returned with arbitrary accuracy.
+Also, Coarse Operations are almost Markovian -- the auxiliary qubit is the only memory here.

 The main result of \cite{Perry_etal} was to show that \textbf{TO} $\subset$ $\coww$.
-I.e., if Thermal Operations allow for a state transformation $\rho\xrightarrow{\text{TO}} \sigma$, then the same transformation is possible under Coarse Operations without spending work: $\rho\xrightarrow{\coww} \sigma$.
+I.e., if Thermal Operations allow for a state transformation $\rho\xrightarrow{\textbf{TO}} \sigma$, then the same transformation is possible under Coarse Operations without spending work: $\rho\xrightarrow{\coww} \sigma$.